corno/bass-clarinet/README.md

 ## methods

-`write` - write bytes onto the stream. you don't have to do this all at once. you can keep writing as much as you want.
+`write` - write bytes to the parser. you don't have to do this all at once. you can keep writing as much as you want.

 `end` - ends the stream. once ended, no more data may be written, it signals the  `onend` event.

 ## events

-`error` - indication that something bad happened. the error will be hanging out on `parser.error`, and must be deleted before parsing can continue. by listening to this event, you can keep an eye on that kind of stuff. note: this happens *much* more in strict mode. argument: instance of `Error`.
+`onerror` - indication that something bad happened. the error will be hanging out on `parser.error`, and must be deleted before parsing can continue. by listening to this event, you can keep an eye on that kind of stuff. note: this happens *much* more in strict mode. argument: instance of `Error`.

-`simplevalue` - a simple json value.
+`onsimplevalue` - a simple json value.

-`openobject` - object was opened. this is different from `clarinet` as the first key is not treated separately
+`onopenobject` - object was opened. this is different from `clarinet` as the first key is not treated separately

-`key` - an object key: argument: key, a string with the current key.
+`onkey` - an object key: argument: key, a string with the current key.
 (Also called for the first key, unlike the behaviour of `clarinet`)

-`closeobject` - indication that an object was closed
+`oncloseobject` - indication that an object was closed

-`openarray` - indication that an array was opened
+`onopenarray` - indication that an array was opened

-`closearray` - indication that an array was closed
+`onclosearray` - indication that an array was closed

-`opentaggedunion` - indication that a tagged union was opened
+`onopentaggedunion` - indication that a tagged union was opened

-`option` - the value of the option (string)
+`onoption` - the value of the option (string)

-`closetaggedunion` - indication that a tagged union was closed
+`onclosetaggedunion` - indication that a tagged union was closed

-`end` - indication that the closed stream has ended.
+`onend` - indication that the closed stream has ended.

-`ready` - indication that the stream has reset, and is ready to be written to.
+`onready` - indication that the stream has reset.

 # roadmap